Home Page • Site Contents • Contact

 the ritual cleansing bath

 In preparation for the bath, the person under the guidance of the officiating priest, recites a prayer (the baj) and then chews on a pomegranate leaf that the priest will have brought with him.
-After removing the chewed leaf, the person also either sips or places her or his lips to a small metal container containing nirang, gomez or taro (urine from a white bull).
-The urine is ritually consecrated in advance and is believed to have anti-bacterial and cleansing properties.
-It is part of an ancient practice when washing items and the body with the urine was an effective control against the spread of disease (also see Darmesteter 5.5).
-The priest will have added to the taro, a pinch of the bhasam or the consecrated ash from a fire at the fire-temple.
+After removing the chewed leaf, the person also either sips or places her or his lips to a small metal container containing nirang (consecrated white bull's urine called taro or gomez when not consecrated).
+The taro is ritually consecrated to nirang in advance and is believed to have cleansing properties (also see Darmesteter 5.5).
+The nirang (taro) ritual is part of an ancient practice when taro was used externally (for washing items and the body) and internally as a disinfectant before the advent of modern anti-bacterial agents.
+While strange today, thousands of years ago, the practice was an effective control against the spread of disease and saved lives.
+When nirang-taro is not available, pomegranate juice can be used as a substitute.
+The priest will have added to the nirang, a pinch of the bhasam or the consecrated ash from a fire at the fire-temple. gomez or taro

 Next, the priest and person undergoing the nahan together recite the prayers of repentance, the patet, at the conclusion of which the priest leaves the bathroom and stands outside the door while the person bathes (if possible with consecrated water from the well of a fire temple).
 For the orthodox, the bath is a shortened version of the bareshnum ceremony described below and involves a symbolic cleaning with taro, sand and consecrated water, followed by a regular bath of the whole body using water to which a few drops of consecrated water have been added.
 All these steps were of great importance in prior days.
 Today, the steps are of symbolic importance.